Cargill family: Overview

 By 2009, the Cargill family had "owned common equity in the company for over 140 years."
 As the world economy collapsed and the price of fertilizer decreased, the "food family's fortune" suffered.
 Their 2009 annual earnings dropped 15% to $3.3 billion.
 Cargill Inc revenues remained at $117 billion.

 By 2009, the family company, Cargill Inc controlled "food from stable to table" including "animal feed, meat, [and] crops" and operated "large commodity trading and risk management operations".

 By 2011, Cargill had "nearly $120 billion in revenue and 130,000 employees in 63 countries."

 According to a March 2, 2015 article in the Business Insider, Cargill Inc had "75 businesses employing 143,000 people in 67 countries" with a yearly revenue in 2013 of over $134 billion.
 The Cargill family had at least 14 billionaires.
 The Cargill company and family—who had at least 14 billionaires—were "famously quiet", living "extremely private lives, many of them on ranches and farms in Montana," according to Forbes.

 In 2016, there were major changes in Cargill Inc. under non-family Cargill CEO David MacLennan, which included streamlining the company, making major cuts and divestments, restructuring, and acquisitions.
 A new generation of the Cargill family was appointed to the board of directors, according to the Wall Street Journal.

 By July 2019, Business Insider ranked the Cargill-MacMillan family as the fourth richest billionaire family in the United States.
 The magazine listed the family's estimated net worth as $38.8 billion and the source of their wealth as Cargill Inc. By 2019, "23 members of the Cargill-MacMillan family own 88% of [Cargill Inc].
 The company "generates $108 billion in annual revenues".
 Fourteen of the family members were still billionaires in 2019.
 The "family reportedly keeps 80% of Cargill Inc.'s net income inside the company for reinvestment annually."

 Private lives and secrecy

-A review of William Duncan MacMillan's 1998 book MacMillan: The American Grain Family, described the MacMillans as "one of Minnesota's wealthiest clans" and "one its most doggedly secretive".
+A review of William Duncan MacMillan's 1998 book MacMillan: The American Grain Family, described the MacMillans as "one of Minnesota's wealthiest clans" and "one of its most doggedly secretive".
 MacMillan offers the closest look yet at the private lives behind the largest privately held company in the world.